Arctic Coast Guard Forum: Formal Structure

 The ACGF is divided into three main bodies: the ACGF Chair, the Secretariat, and the working groups.
-The chairmanship rotates among the eight member states every two years, and the chair country is identical to the one of the Arctic Council (see Table).
+The chairmanship rotates among the eight member states every two years, and the chair country is identical to that of the Arctic Council (see Table).
 The chair country is responsible for the arrangement of meetings of the ACGF, which take place twice a year.